About the Primary Care Learning System

 There are four key components in a learning system:

-- Gathering insights We do this by creating and promoting case studies and learning summaries; by sharing insights at webinars such as at the Primary Care Resilience Webinar series.
+- Gathering insights: We do this by creating and promoting case studies and learning summaries and by sharing insights at webinars, such as at the Primary Care Resilience Webinar series.

-- Networks Connecting people through collaboratives, networks, webinars, etc. (eg Acute Prescribing Learning Network, Community Treat and Care Network).
+- Networks: Connecting people through collaboratives, networks, webinars, etc (eg Acute Prescribing Learning Network, Community Treatment and Care Network, GP Cluster Improvement Network).